USC3DLAB/PH-BAB/README.md

 **Cite as:** Atakan, S., & Sen, S. (2018).
 A Progressive Hedging Based Branch-and-Bound Algorithm for Mixed-Integer Stochastic Programs.
 Available via Optimization Online.

 **Introduction:** The PH-BAB algorithm can address multi-stage stochastic mixed-integer convex programs.
 The algorithm is described in Atakan & Sen (2018).
 This repository is the implementation of the algorithms described in Section 4 of that paper.
-The code is written in C++, and depends CPLEX & Concert Technology.
+The code is written in C++, and depends on CPLEX & Concert Technology.
 Further assumptions (some of which are not necessary, but speeded up the coding of the algorithm) are listed below.

 **Assumptions:**
 - Solves two-stage stochastic mixed-integer programs